rookwood/jquery-audiogram/README.md

 You need to include a couple of non-standard audiometric frequencies; it's just a small quirk of this program at present :
 125, 180, 250, 375, 500, 750, 1k, 1.5k, 2k, 3k, 4k, 6k, 8k, 12k

-Any point not plotted should have a value of false.
-Otherwise, just the threshold is fine.
+Any point not plotted should have an empty value (i.e. <td></td>).
+Otherwise, just insert the threshold.
 Use -m for masking (e.g. 45 or 45-m)

 Invoking the plugin
 =============